 2016 ACPE Comprehensive Review

-Preparation for a comprehensive review by ACPE in Spring 2016 is currently underway within the Marshall University School of Pharmacy.
-The purpose of the review will be to determine whether the School is fully compliant with all accreditation standards and therefore eligible to receive Full Accreditation.
-As part of the review, the School must provide a detailed self-study report and undergo a comprehensive on-site review by an accreditation team by ACPE.
+MUSOP underwent a comprehensive review by ACPE in Spring 2016.
+The purpose of the review was to determine whether the School is fully compliant with all accreditation standards and therefore eligible to receive Full Accreditation.
+As part of the review, the School provided a detailed self-study report and underwent a comprehensive on-site review by an accreditation team by ACPE.
+Based on the self-study report and evaluation team report, ACPE voted to award fully accredited status to Marshall University School of Pharmacy at their July 25, 2016 Board Meeting.
 A description of the self-study process and on-site review is provided below.

-The School of Pharmacy has established a Steering Committee for the 2015-16 academic year to prepare the ACPE self-study report.
-The committee has been carefully selected to include broad representation from the School’s faculty, students, and administration.
-Once the committee has prepared a complete draft of the report, it will be disseminated to all faculty in the School for comment and final revisions in early Spring 2016 prior to submission to ACPE.
-The self-study report will be made publicly available on this site following the comprehensive review by ACPE.
+The School of Pharmacy established a Steering Committee for the 2015-16 academic year to prepare the ACPE self-study report.
+The committee was carefully selected to include broad representation from the School’s faculty, students, and administration.
+Once the committee prepared a complete draft of the report, it was disseminated to all faculty in the School for comment and final revisions in early Spring 2016 prior to submission to ACPE.

 Comprehensive On-site Evaluation

-The School will be hosting a team from ACPE for an On-Site Evaluation from March 29 to March 31, 2016.
-The on-site evaluation is one component of the accreditation process and results in an Evaluation Team Report that is used by the ACPE Board of Directors to make an accreditation decision.
-The on-site evaluation follows a pre-determined and highly structured schedule that includes interviews with the dean, faculty, students, and university administrators.
-A survey is made of physical and practice facilities as well as other educational resources.
-Once the Focused Review process has concluded, the Evaluation Team Report will also be made available on this site.
+The School hosted a team from ACPE for an On-Site Evaluation from March 29 to March 31, 2016.
+The on-site evaluation was one component of the accreditation process which resulted in an Evaluation Team Report that was used by the ACPE Board of Directors to make an accreditation decision.
+The on-site evaluation followed a pre-determined and highly structured schedule that included interviews with the dean, faculty, students, and university administrators.
+A survey was made of physical and practice facilities as well as other educational resources.

 2015 ACPE Focused Review